 In the third quarter, the company said it produced approximately 238,000 vehicles and delivered over 240,000 vehicles.

 According to Engadget, the company executives pointed to record-setting sales of both the Model 3 and Model Y for the explosive earnings growth, though only 9,289 Models X and S were shipped during the same period, a nearly 40 percent drop from the second quarter of 2021 rates.

-Overall, deliveries increased in the third quarter by 20 percent compared to the previous quarter and increased by roughly 70 percent over the third quarter in 2020.
+Deliveries increased in the third quarter by 20 percent compared to the previous quarter and roughly 70 percent over the third quarter in 2020.

 Tesla executives credit increased production of the Model Y at the Shanghai Gigafactory for the boost in deliveries, the report said.

 Tesla continues its FSD City Streets beta rollout on the technology front and plans to “continue to monitor fleet data closely to help facilitate a smooth rollout”.